-The following conclusion can be drawn from the transesterification experiments of biodiesel production from refined palm oil using static-mixer reactor and blade agitator:
+The following conclusions can be drawn from the transesterification experiments of biodiesel production from refined palm oil using static-mixer reactor and blade agitator:

-- Transesterification reaction time to reach standard methyl ester content by using staticmixer was faster than those by blade agitator, which indicates that mixing mechanism by static-mixer was more effective. - The Static-mixer gives one order higher reaction rate during the initial stage of the reaction compared to blade agitator.
+Transesterification reaction time to reach standard methyl ester content by static-mixer is shorter than those by blade agitator, which indicates that mixing mechanism by static-mixer is more effective.

+The Static-mixer gives one order higher reaction rate during the initial stage of the reaction compared to blade agitator.

-- The experiments results for static-mixer shows the value for Ea1, Ea2, A1, and A2 i.e. 0.13 J/mol, 37.1 J/mol, 4.8 min-1, and 1256 min-1.
-Meanwhile the value of Ea1, Ea2, A1, and A2 for blade agitator experiments were 0.81 J/mol, 6.9 J/mol, 2.0 min-1 and 11.8 min-1 respectively.
+The experiment results for static-mixer show the value for Ea_1 , Ea_2 , A_1 , and A_2 i.e. 0.13 J/mol, 37.1 J/mol,

+4.8 min-1 and 1,256 min-1, respectively.
+Meanwhile the value of Ea1, Ea2, A1, and A2 for blade agitator experiments is 0.81 J/mol, 6.9 J/mol, 2.0 min-1 and 11.8 min-1, respectively.